 Delaware trust services

 You’ve got concentrated or unique interests.
 You have diverse, global assets.
 You’re the steward of multi-generational wealth.
 Or you might just want the most privacy and protection you can get.
-All of these are good reasons to consider a Delaware trust, which offers tax and asset protection benefits in addition to flexibility around managing complex investments.
-Take every advantage of one of the world’s most favorable and flexible trust jurisdiction with our Delaware trust administration business.
+All of these are good reasons to consider a Delaware trust, which aims to offer tax and asset protection benefits in addition to flexibility around managing complex investments.
+Take every advantage of this favorable and flexible trust jurisdiction with our Delaware trust administration business.

 What's the J.P.
 Morgan difference?